All Episodes

 And Apple and Google recently announced plans to launch a voluntary app that help officials can use to reverse engineer sick patients' recent whereabouts.

-Yeah, no, that's that is so far outside of freedom and what Americans expect.
+Yeah, no, that is so far outside of freedom and what Americans expect.

 Scares the hell out of me.